cronitorio/cronitor-php/README.md

 # Cronitor PHP Library

 [Cronitor](https://cronitor.io/) provides dead simple monitoring for cron jobs, daemons, data pipelines, queue workers, and anything else that can send or receive an HTTP request.
-The Cronitor Ruby library provides convenient access to the Cronitor API from applications written in Ruby.
+The Cronitor PHP library provides convenient access to the Cronitor API from applications written in PHP.

 ## Documentation